 Guilderton is known as Gabbadah, meaning a mouthful of water, by the Yued people (the Noongar language or dialectal group north of Perth).

 A 100-acre block at Gabbadah, owned by Henry Brockman, was made a reserve for picnicking and camping in 1905.
-People were charged one shilling per week to use of one of the three cottages built here in 1907.
+People were charged one shilling per week to use one of the three cottages built in 1907.

 Guilderton was named after the Dutch guilders, supposedly from the Dutch ship ‘Vergulde Draeck,’ found in dunes north of the town in 1931.

-Soldiers used the area in World War II for rest and leisure and a base for horseback beach patrols.
+Soldiers used the area in World War II for rest and leisure and as a base for horseback beach patrols.

 Are Dogs Allowed in Moore River?